splunk/observability-workshop/content/en/scenarios/3-optimize-end-user-experiences/1-synthetics/1-uptime/2-understand-uptime-results.md

 weight: 2
 ---

-## Understand uptime test results

-1. Click through the Performance KPIs chart filters to see how you can slice and dice your data.
+1. Click into a test summary view and play with the Performance KPIs chart filters to see how you can slice and dice your data.
 This is a good place to get started understanding trends in your data.
 Later we will see what custom charts look like, so that you can have a consistent view of what you care about most.

 {{% notice title="Workshop Question" style="tip" icon="question" %}}
 How does the data look?
 Is it consistent across time and locations?
 Do certain locations run slower than others?
 Are there any spikes or failures?